vostok/tracing.hercules/README.md

 - `ParentSpanId` (optional) ---> `ParentSpanId` tag of `UUID` type.

 - `BeginTimestamp` (mandatory) corresponds to 2 tags:
-  - `BeginTimestampUtc` — a `long` tag that contains the UTC timestamp in 100-ns ticks from Gregorian Epoch.
+  - `BeginTimestampUtc` — a `long` tag that contains the UTC timestamp in 100-ns ticks from Unix epoch.
   - `BeginTimestampUtcOffset` — a `long` tag with offset from UTC expressed in 100-ns ticks.

 - `EndTimestamp` (optional) also corresponds to 2 tags, both of which can be absent for 'endless' spans:
-  - `EndTimestampUtc` — a `long` tag that contains the UTC timestamp in 100-ns ticks from Gregorian Epoch.
+  - `EndTimestampUtc` — a `long` tag that contains the UTC timestamp in 100-ns ticks from Unix epoch.
   - `EndTimestampUtcOffset` — a `long` tag with offset from UTC expressed in 100-ns ticks.

 - `Annotations` dictionary corresponds to a container with same name.
 This container contains a tag for each pair.
 Keys are translated as-is, and the values are handled according to following conventions: